shogo-nakano-desu/shogo-nakano-desu/README.md

 - A student in Georgia Tech OMSCS

 ### What I do
-- Develop backend server with Rust and TypeScript
+- Develop API with Rust and TypeScript

 ### Links
 - [Blog (JP only)](https://blog.shgnkn.io)